subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_NovelPeptide_Analysis/Novel_peptide_analysis.md

 > genome mapping sqlite file from: https://toolshed.g2.bx.psu.edu/view/galaxyp/translate_bed/038ecf54cbec
 >
 > <img src="../../../images/Output_PGC.png" width=50%>
+> 2. Click **Execute** and inspect the query results file after it turned green.
+>

 ### Peppointer

-> Given chromosomal locations of peptides in a BED file, PepPointer classifies them as CDS, UTR, exon, intron, or intergene.
+Given chromosomal locations of peptides in a BED file, PepPointer classifies them as CDS, UTR, exon, intron, or intergene.

->
+> 1. Peppointer
 > - **Choose the source of the GTF file** - `Locally Installed`
 >              - **GTF file with the genome of interest** - `Mus_Musculus_GRCm38.90_Ensembl_GTF`
 > - **Input** - `Bed file from Peptide genomic coordinate tool`
 > <img src="../../../images/Peppointer.png" width=80%>
 >  This tool provides a bed output with the classification of the genomic location of the peptides.
 > <img src="../../../images/Output_PP.png" width=50%>
+> 2. Click **Execute** and inspect the query results file after it turned green.

+The final tool for this workflow is creating a tabular output that includes all the information that you get after running these workflows.
+The final summary output consists of the Peptide sequence, the spectra associated with the peptides, the protein accession number, chromosome number, Start and Stop of the genomic coordinate, the annotation, the genomic coordinate entry for viewing in Integrative Genomics Viewer (IGV), MVP or UCSC genome browser and the URL for viewing it on UCSC genome browser.
+This summary is created with the help of the query tabular tool.

 ### Query tabular( Final Summary)